 When C.Y.
 O'Connor designed Fremantle Harbour in the 1890s, explosives were used to blow up and remove the sandbar to allow ships to enter.

 Do you think that the changes that were made to Fremantle's coast line were negative or positive?

-Now head back to the blue wall mural that you passed on the way here.
+Now head back to the front of the Museum.